Building a Tic Tac Toe Game with Truffle and Unity¶

 We then add the winner's address to the winners array so that we can efficiently build the leaderboard.

-.
-This function comes from the OpenZeppelin contract we imported and it handles the payouts for us.
+From there, we get the winner's address and the jackpot so that we can call _asyncTransfer().
+This function comes from the OpenZeppelin contract we imported, and it handles the payouts for us.
 The winner can now call a payout function to withdraw their funds safely.
 In the case that this player has won multiple times, this function will automatically aggregate their winnings.

 Now that we've written our smart contract, it's time to test!
-Here's the entire test file, which we'll then break down:
+The test file can be found at test/tictactoe.js.
+Here we'll breakdown the tests.

 it("should not start a new game without a jackpot", async () => {